 Think about it: a printing press, a calculator, the mapping of the human genome are all manifestations of technology just in different time periods having different influences during those times.
 Technology is such a contemporary, here-and-now phenomenon that examining the technology plus that which surrounds it is important in gaining an accurate, unbiased view of that very technology.
-The act of examining the roles of art and technology taught me the importance of removing myself from my place in contemporary culture so I can place myself in the “shoes” of those whose views of technology are not my own, whether they be from a different time period, geographic place, societal position, gender, language or technical ability level.
+The act of examining the roles of art and technology taught me the importance of removing myself from my place in a contemporary culture so I can place myself in the “shoes” of those whose views of technology are not my own, whether they be from a different time period, geographic place, societal position, gender, language or technical ability level.

-To my 96 year-old grandmother, the advent of radio was likely just as revolutionary as the emergence of the internet was to me.
-But at the same time both of our past experiences and perspectives likely colored our views of the respective technological advances in different ways.
+To my 96-year-old grandmother, the advent of radio was likely just as revolutionary as the emergence of the internet was to me.
+But at the same time, both of our past experiences and perspectives likely colored our views of the respective technological advances in different ways.
 Our conceptions and misconceptions colored our reactions the new technologies.
-In this reasoning I found the most important lesson I discovered this semester: the value and importance of context.
+In this reasoning, I found the most important lesson I discovered this semester: the value and importance of context.

 Over the semester my classmates and I were introduced to various pieces of art.
 Pieces like Vertov’s 1929 film, Man With a Movie Camera, the E.A.T.
 Pepsi Pavilion from Expo ’70 in Osaka, Japan, the seemingly design research-like work of Stephen Willats and Wafaa Bilal’s challenging work, Domestic Tension on the power of technology to dehumanize raised my awareness of art’s value in challenging what technology is and what it can do to and in society.
-We read work by writers and cultural critics like Marshall McLuhan, Raymond Williams and Judy Wajcman, highlighting issues where technology, culture and gender collide.
-I discovered scholars like Nicolas Bourriaud whose writings on art and its impact on and role in society elevated art’s relevance as a discussion and I delved ever-so-briefly into issues of bio informatics, human genome mapping and ethics in bio art by Eugene Thacker.
+We read work by writers and cultural critics like Marshall McLuhan, Raymond Williams, and Judy Wajcman, highlighting issues where technology, culture, and gender collide.
+I discovered scholars like Nicolas Bourriaud whose writings on art and its impact on and role in society elevated art’s relevance as a discussion and I delved ever-so-briefly into issues of bioinformatics, human genome mapping, and ethics in bio-art by Eugene Thacker.
 I was inundated with ideas from all sides and was challenged with many contextual perspectives.
-And after all of the reading, viewing, thinking and discussing I arrived at one powerful conclusion and one sad realization:
+And after all of the reading, viewing, thinking, and discussing I arrived at one powerful conclusion and one sad realization:

-Art and artists are raising some very important, poignant, powerful and thought-provoking issues in ways few will, can, or has.
+Art and artists are raising some very important, poignant, powerful, and thought-provoking issues in ways few will, can, or has.

 Either not enough people are listening or the art isn’t reaching the people or no one is taking the time to care (or all three).

 I know that’s a glaring and gross generalization (and my professors will likely join Bruno Latour in hacking my site to also berate me for making it) but I state it only because this semester I have gained such a respect for modern art as an important means of societal commentary with regard to technology.
-I think it’s easy to discard art as an “individual activity” that’s only about expression and aesthetic, but the way art was framed (I know, ha ha) this semester allowed me to see art and artists’ value in sparking discussion as a reflection of contemporary cultural practices.
+I think it’s easy to discard art as an “individual activity” that’s only about expression and aesthetics, but the way art was framed (I know, haha) this semester allowed me to see art and artists’ value in sparking discussion as a reflection of contemporary cultural practices.
 The issues are there.
 Why aren’t more people talking about them and doing something about it?

 The humanities and the sciences need one another, desperately.
 They can solve more together than they can, apart.